Kushan1001/License-Plate-Recognition/README.md

 # License Plate Detection & Anonymization

 A YOLOv8-based pipeline that detects license plates in images and blurs them out, with the blur quality checked using OCR instead of just eyeballing it.
-Also handles dataset cleanup, model export to ONNX, batch processing from Google Cloud Storage, and flagging low-confidence detections for review.
+Also handles dataset cleanup, model export to ONNX, and flagging low-confidence detections for review.
+Includes an untested function for batch-processing images from a GCS bucket.

 ## What it does